SaikatGeek/GeekInsta/README.md

 # GeekInsta
 A photo sharing social site.

-This is a Instagram clone project that I have developed by my beginner knowledge.
+This is an Instagram clone project that I have developed by my beginner knowledge.

 #Inside